adamkovesdi/drupalstack/README.md

 Ruby script can start/stop the instance
 TODO: this needs access to AWS, using AWS SDK - unable to test

-In the following ruby code is used to start an AWS instance:
+In the following Ruby code is used to start an AWS instance:
 ```
 require 'aws-sdk-ec2'  # v2: require 'aws-sdk'